Singapore Post: Mobile post office

 The Mobile Post Office was introduced in November 1952 and was operated by Postal Services Department.
 It provided on-the-spot postal services to residents living in rural areas where there were no post offices.
 The vans followed fixed routes and time schedules which were announced in the newspapers and each visit only lasted about one to two hours.
-As more postal facilities were set up across the island, the mobile post offices were no longer needed to serve customers in rural areas and were eventually withdrawn from service in 1980.
+As more postal facilities were set up across the island, the mobile post offices were used as temporary post offices while a permanent post office is being built.
+The mobile post office were withdrawn from service in 1980.

-Growth

-SingPost has made several acquisitions to strengthen and grow its business.
-In 2009, it acquired the remaining 50% stake in G3 Worldwide Aspac (G3AP), thereby giving the company presence in 10 countries (including Singapore).
-It also raised its stake in Malaysian Logistics company GDEX to 27% in 2011.

-Alibaba bought a 10.35% stake in SingPost for S$312.5 million in May 2014.
-Both parties also signed an agreement to pursue a joint venture in the business of e-commerce logistics.